Mustang: Management and adoption

 The Bureau of Land Management (BLM) was tasked by Congress with protecting, managing, and controlling free-roaming horses and burros under the authority of the Wild and Free-Roaming Horses and Burros Act of 1971 to ensure that healthy herds thrive on healthy rangelands under the 1976 Federal Land Policy and Management Act.
 Difficulty arises because mustang herd sizes can multiply rapidly, increasing up to and possibly by over 20% every year, so population control presents a challenge.
 When unmanaged, population numbers can outstrip forage available, leading to starvation.

 There are few predators in the modern era capable of preying on healthy adult mustangs, and for the most part, predators capable of limiting the growth of feral mustang herd sizes are not found in the same habitat as most modern feral herds.
 Although wolves and mountain lions are two species known to prey on horses and in theory could control population growth, in practice, predation is not a viable population control mechanism.
 Wolves were historically rare in, and currently do not inhabit, the Great Basin, where the vast majority of mustangs roam.
 While they are documented to prey on feral horses in Alberta, Canada, there is no known documentation of wolf predation on free-roaming horses in the United States.
 Mountain lions have been documented to prey on feral horses in the U.S., but in limited areas and small numbers, and mostly foals.

-One of the BLM's key mandates under the 1971 law and amendments is to maintain AML of wild horses and burros in areas of public rangelands where they are managed by the federal government.
+One of the BLM's key mandates under the 1971 law and amendments is to maintain Appropriate Management Levels (AML) of wild horses and burros in areas of public rangelands where they are managed by the federal government.
 Control of the population to within AML is achieved through a capture program, although there are no specific guidelines or techniques used to round up mustangs.
 Most methods are quite stressful for the animals, even fatal.
 The BLM allows the use of trucks, ATVs, helicopters, and firearms to chase the horses into holding pens or "traps".
 These methods have often resulted in extreme exhaustion, serious injuries, or even death to the horses.
 "Bait" traps are another common way mustangs are corralled, usually with hay or water being left in a camouflaged pen while varying types of trigger systems close gates behind the horses.
 Another, less destructive method uses a tamed horse, called a "Judas horse", which has been trained to lead wild horses into a pen or corral.
 Once the mustangs are herded into an area near the holding pen, the Judas horse is released.
 Its job is then to move to the head of the herd and lead them into a confined area.